Mateis/work-website/index.md

 # Matthijs Alderliefste
 I would like to help you realise your dreams.
 [Software](#web-and-mobile-software-product-development), [media](#media-production) and [events](#events) I can create for you.

-I've done the handwork, and will ask others to help me build what you're after.
+I've done the handwork many times, and will ask others to help me build what you're after.

 ## Web and mobile software product development
 ### Example projects